ton-society/the-open-league/README.md

 ## Architecture

-The Open League contains multiple leaderboard with the project ranking.
+The Open League consists of multiple leaderboards showcasing project rankings.
-Ranking is based on metrics and computed for a particular Season - period of time with a fixed project's list and rules.
+These rankings are based on specific metrics and are calculated for a particular season, a set period of time with a defined list of projects and rules.

-The main goal of this repo is to create DSL for leaderboards, projects and seasons.
-Based on this DSL all ranks could be calculated using backends.
-Backend is an implementation of metrics calculation based on specific data source.
-For now the only supported backend is re:doubt DB based on [ton-indexer](https://github.com/re-doubt/ton-indexer) and [Tonalytica](https://tonalytica.redoubt.online/).
+The primary objective of this repository is to establish a Domain Specific Language (DSL) for leaderboards, projects, and seasons.
+Using this DSL, all ranks can be calculated through backends.
+A backend is an implementation of metrics calculation based on a specific data source.
+Currently, the only supported backend is re:doubt DB, which is based on [ton-indexer](https://github.com/re-doubt/ton-indexer) and [Tonalytica](https://tonalytica.redoubt.online/).

 Main entities: